What’s the difference between U3F, U3G, U3H, U3M, U3A, U3N Yamaha U3 pianos?

 Here are my comments about the various models

-If your budget is tight or you enjoy a particularly soft sound then this age range could be OK for you.
-The serial numbers of these pianos will range from around 100,000 up to 1,000,000.
+The F has shown up in the later 1990’s series; However most of the serial numbers of these pianos will range from around 100,000 up to 1,000,000.
 If the piano is in original condition or has only had minimal reconditioning work then you should try to avoid that piano.
 If the piano has been properly and professionally reconditioned then it should be fine but I would still recommend that (a) you get the piano inspected by an independent technician and (b) perhaps save up $1,000 more to buy a U3G (below) instead

 These models date from the early 1970s, have serial numbers between 1,000,000 and 2,000,000 and are a better option compared with the U3F (above).
 The U3G is likely to have a similar, soft sound to the U3F (particularly in the bottom few octaves) although the rest of the keyboard can sound very nice if properly reconditioned.
-Overall, my opinion on the U3G is that you should try hard to stretch your budget and go for a U3H if possible.
+Overall, my opinion on the U3G is that you should try hard to stretch your budget and go for a newer model if possible.
 If you must buy a U3G please do hire your own independent technician to inspect the piano for you, it will be the best $100 you can spend.
-You must make sure a piano of this period has been properly reconditioned.
+You must make sure a piano of this period has been properly reconditioned and will hold it’s tuning.

 Yamaha U3H (1970-1980)